 A scholarly publisher will therefore need to get the author’s permission in order to publish their work.
 Some publication agreements require you to assign your entire copyright over to the publisher in exchange for publishing your work.
 This means that, upon signing such an agreement, you will lose all control over your work in exchange for publication.
-Your work would then belong to the publisher.
+Your work would then belong to the publisher, though some publishers grant certain rights back to the author as a courtesy, such as the right to distribute the author's journal article in the classroom or to republish it as a book chapter.

 However, publishers do not actually need to own a copyright to publish an article.
 Instead, they only need certain rights to distribute the work.
 As the author, you can to negotiate to keep your copyright and instead give the publisher a non-exclusive license to distribute the work.